dannybauman/30-day-map-challenge-2025/maps/04-my-data/README.md

 - **Timeline format:** Verified script handles Google Timeline `semanticSegments` format with `timelinePath` arrays containing string coordinates like `"33.8142605°, -117.9229352°"`.
 - **Data discovery:** Only Anaheim parks appear in current export (May-Nov 2025 date range).
 Japan and Disney World visits (if before May 2025) would need separate timeline exports.
 - **Park bounds:** Verified bounds for all global Disney parks; script ready to process any parks when data becomes available.
-- **Platform file formats:** Discovered Lovable supports `.geojson` directly, but Bolt.new and Google AI Studio require `.txt` version.
+- **Platform file formats:** Discovered file upload workflow differences:
+  - Lovable supports `.geojson` directly in initial prompt ✅
+  - Bolt.new & Google AI Studio require `.txt` version ❌
+  - Base44 has no file upload in initial prompt but can upload after generation starts
+  - Firebase Studio & MagicPatterns only allow images at first, GeoJSON later
 - Reviewed the generated GeoJSON to ensure only filtered waypoints are published (no raw traces, home/work excluded).